COVID News: 50 staff members at Staten Island school must quarantine

-The Department of Education says social distancing protocols that were put into place to prevent situations like this were not followed, which is why such a high number of teachers had to self-quarantine.
+The Department of Education says social distancing protocols that were put into place to prevent situations like this were not followed, which is why such a high number of staff members had to self-quarantine.

 The DOE released a statement Thursday saying,